 In accordance with the California Environmental Quality Act (CEQA), a Mitigated Negative Declaration (MND) has been prepared for this Specific Plan.
 The MND assessed the environmental impacts of the Plan at a programmatic level.
 This means that the analysis did not consider the impacts of a specific development or changes on any one particular site.
 Rather, it addresses the incremental addition of about 300 single family homes on small scattered sites over a period of roughly 20 years.
 This forecast is reflective of the relatively large number of vacant lots in Fairview (over 200), as well as the large number of sites with the potential to be divided into two or three lots under current zoning.
+Mitigation measures are included in Appendix D of the Specific Plan.

 Adoption of this Specific Plan does not increase buildout capacity in Fairview-in other words, it does not "upzone" or increase the allowable number of units on any parcel.
-For the most part the Plan maintains existing zoning but adds new parameters so that future development is compatible with its surroundings, mitigates its impacts, and reduces impacts on the environment.
+For the most part the Plan maintains existing zoning but adds new parameters so that future development is more compatible with its surroundings, mitigates its impacts, and reduces impacts on the environment.
+In this respect, the Specific Plan is consistent with SB 330 and affirmatively supports the production of housing in response to the State declaration of a housing emergency.